Purchasing an Electric Vehicle

 - Safety: Many electric vehicles receive top National Highway Safety Traffic Administration safety ratings.

 To date, findings have shown that several electric vehicle features maximize safety.
 For example, electric vehicles tend to have a lower center of gravity that makes them less likely to roll over, electric vehicles have less potential for major fires or explosions and the body construction and durability of electric vehicles enhance vehicle safety in a collision.

 What are the financial benefits of owning an electric vehicle?

 - Lower Operational Costs: The estimated cost of electricity needed to power a plug-in electric vehicle is about one-third of the cost of gasoline.

 - Lower Maintenance Costs: The electrical components of plug-in electric vehicles require little to no regular maintenance due to far less moving parts.
 In hybrids, this leads to less wear and tear of gasoline components.

-- Rebates & Tax Credits: Many government agencies and local and regional entities offer rebates and tax credits, upwards of $7500, to encourage the adoption of plug-in electric vehicles.
+- Rebates & Tax Credits: Many government agencies and local and regional entities offer rebates and tax credits, totalling upwards of $10,000, to encourage the adoption of plug-in electric vehicles.

 Charging at UCI